Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Posterior Computation

 \subsection{HMC Sampling}

 We apply Hamiltonian Monte Carlo (HMC) to sample from the smoothed surrogate full posterior densities \Eqn{reparamsurrogateposterior1},\Eqn{reparamsurrogateposterior2} and \Eqn{fullposteriorsurrogatepbsrtf}.
 Software for the proposed method is available at \url{https://github.com/qhengncsu/ProxBTF.jl}.
 We implement our method with \textsl{DynamicHMC.jl} package in the \textsl{Julia} computing environment.
 According to its documentation, the package implements a variant of the ``No-U-Turn Sampler" (NUTS) of \cite{hoffman2014no}, as described in \cite{betancourt2017conceptual}.
-Since the NUTS algorithm operates on an unrestricted domain, we reparameterize $\sigma^2$ as $e^{\log\sigma^2}$ and $\alpha$ as $e^{\log\alpha}$ to model the two positive parameters. \hyperref[appendixb]{Appendix B} gives the gradient of $\log\pi^\lambda(\V{\theta},\log\sigma^2,\log\alpha|y)$ with respect to $(\V{\theta},\log\sigma^2,\log\alpha)$ and the gradient of $\log\pi^\lambda(\V{\beta},\log\sigma^2,\log\alpha|y)$ with respect to $(\V{\beta},\log\sigma^2,\log\alpha)$. \hyperref[appendixg]{Appendix G} discusses the selection of hyperparameters and gives additional implementation details.
+We direct readers to \cite{betancourt2017conceptual} for an accessible exposition on the algorithmic details of the sampling scheme.
+Since the NUTS algorithm operates on an unrestricted domain, we reparameterize $\sigma^2$ as $e^{\log\sigma^2}$ and $\alpha$ as $e^{\log\alpha}$ to model the two positive parameters.

 For PBTF, evaluating the function-gradient pair at any given location requires $O(n)$ operations.
 While using Gurobi as a black box solver obscures the computational complexity of PBSRTF, we observe empirically that the computation time of PBSRTF also scales linearly with grid length $n$.
 This is likely due to the fact that Gurobi can effectively exploit the sparse matrices in our problem set up.